casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 **Parameters for the transfer request**:

-- ``id`` - optional field to identify the transfer request.
-It can store an integer or string.
+- ``id`` - an optional field to identify the transfer request.
+It can store an integer or a string.
 If the *id* is not provided, a random value will be assigned
 - ``node-address`` - the selected node's RPC endpoint
 - ``amount`` - the amount to be transferred
 - ``secret-key`` - the secret key of the source account providing the funds